Basal cell carcinoma clinical guideline

-Stratification of BCC in accordance with the National Comprehensive Cancer Network Guidelines is recommended, with the goal of providing the most clinically relevant stratification to guide management of BCC.
+Stratification of basal cell carcinoma (BCC) in accordance with the National Comprehensive Cancer Network Guidelines is recommended, with the goal of providing the most clinically relevant stratification to guide management of BCC.

 Optimal biopsy techniques are considered, with the aim of obtaining a biopsy permitting accurate diagnosis and management of BCC.